SymboLinker/licensing-example/README.md

 # Example

-This repository is an example of how to add the most permissive licensing to your code

-- in a short but explanatory manner.
+This repository is an example of how to add the most permissive licensing to your repository in a short but explanatory manner.
-- without using language that is activist-like.

 It is an attempt to SAVE TIME for you, the users of your code, the legal staff that the users work with, the employer of those users, etc.